webex/web-styleguide/react/README.md

-# Cisco Spark React/JSX Style Guide
+# Cisco Spark React/JSX Styleguide

 *A mostly reasonable approach to React and JSX*